Click below to book your float today!

 Do big people fit in the tank?

-It’s seven and a half feet long on the inside, so unless you’re a giant then you should be fine.
+It’s seven feet long on the inside, so unless you’re a giant then you should be fine.
 (Sorry, Giants) Also, people weighing over 400 lbs have floated without a problem.

 Will I float?
 I sink in the ocean.